cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 ## Summary
-Every time when you are writing `throw` statement think about people who could find this exception in logs and what question they could ask.
-The good exception message is the one that explains in a comprehensive way what exactly conditions took place which caused this exceptional situation.
-There is no need to ask any question to figure out what happened.
-An appropriate exception design allows saving a lot of time consumers of your libraries, people who take over the support or even you too.
+Every time you are writing `throw` statement think about people who could find this exception in logs and what question they could ask.
+The good exception message is the one that explains in a comprehensive way what exact conditions occured and caused this exceptional situation.
+There is no need to ask any questions to figure out what happened.
+An appropriate exception design allows saving a lot of time to consumers of your libraries, people who take over the support or even you, too.

 ### Call for action
-I am curious **what was the most mysterious exception that you have ever encounter** and how much time did it take to solve the riddle?
+I am curious **what was the most mysterious exception that you have ever encountered** and how much time did it take to solve the riddle?
 Please share your experience in the comment section down below.